SBC-Utrecht/pytom-match-pick/docs/tutorials/Tutorial.md

   <figcaption>Template and mask slice</figcaption>
 </figure>

-The large template and mask box sizes might seem surprising, but they are needed for proper weighting during template matching.
-Similar to large box size during downstream high-resolution averaging, the overhang here also provides better sampling of weighting functions in Fourier space.
-The larger size increases the number of sampling points for CTFs and tomographic point spread functions.
+The box size of the template and mask might seem a bit large, but we give it some overhang on purpose to ensure sufficient sampling in Fourier space of the weighting functions for the template.

-### Running template matching
+#### Running template matching

 The template matching for the 80S ribosome can be started as follows: